openvinotoolkit/openvino/docs/ovsa/ovsa_get_started.md

 This section requires interactions between the Model Developer/Independent Software vendor and the User.
 All roles must complete all applicable <a href="#setup-host">set up steps</a> and <a href="#ovsa-install">installation steps</a> before beginning this section.

-This document uses the [face-detection-retail-0004](@ref omz_models_model_face_detection_retail_0044) model as an example.
+This guide uses the [face-detection-retail-0004](@ref omz_models_model_face_detection_retail_0044) model as an example.

 The following figure describes the interactions between the Model Developer, Independent Software Vendor, and User.

-**Remember**: The Model Developer/Independent Software Vendor and User roles are related to virtual machine use and one person might fill the tasks required by multiple roles.
-In this document the tasks of Model Developer and Independent Software Vendor are combined and use the Guest VM named `ovsa_isv`.
+**Keep in minde** that, the Model Developer/Independent Software Vendor and User roles are related to virtual machine use and one person might fill the tasks required by multiple roles.
+In this guide the tasks of Model Developer and Independent Software Vendor are combined and use the Guest VM named `ovsa_isv`.
 It is possible to have all roles set up on the same Host Machine.

 ![OpenVINO™ Security Add-on Example Diagram](ovsa_example.png)

 ### Model Developer Instructions

-The Model Developer creates model, defines access control and creates the user license.
+The Model Developer creates model, defines access control, and creates the user license.
 After the model is created, access control enabled, and the license is ready, the Model Developer provides the license details to the Independent Software Vendor before sharing to the Model User.

-References to the Guest VM are to `ovsa_isv_dev`.
+The Guest VM is referenced as `ovsa_isv_dev`.
 Log on to the Guest VM as `ovsa` user.

 #### Step 1: Set up the artefacts directory

-Create a directory named artefacts.
+Create a directory named "*artefacts*".
 This directory will hold artefacts required to create licenses:
 ```sh
 mkdir -p ~/OVSA/artefacts
 cd ~/OVSA/artefacts